cellgeni/visutils/vignettes/SpotMerge.md

 #> 'SeuratObject' was built under R 4.3.0 but the current version is
 #> 4.3.1; it is recomended that you reinstall 'SeuratObject' as the ABI
 #> for R may have changed
-#> 'SeuratObject' was built with package 'Matrix' 1.6.3 but the current
-#> version is 1.6.4; it is recomended that you reinstall 'SeuratObject' as
-#> the ABI for 'Matrix' may have changed
 #>
 #> Attaching package: 'SeuratObject'
 #> The following object is masked from 'package:base':